José Makila Sumanda

 José Makila Sumanda (born September 20, 1959) is a former Governor of Équateur Province in the Democratic Republic of the Congo.
 He was Minister of Public Works and Infrastructure from 2005 to 2006 and took office as Governor of Équateur on January 27, 2007 as a member of the Movement for the Liberation of Congo (MLC).
-He held the position until January 2009, after which he was succeeded by Jean-Claude Bayende.
+He held the position until January 2009, after which he was succeeded by Jean-Claude Baende.

 He was appointed one of three deputy prime ministers, with responsibility for transport and communication, in December 2016.